at Buxton & Leek College we remain committed to our employers and apprentices to support them them as much as possible through the covid-19 outbreak.

 To help businesses know what support they could get and link to it the government has launched the Coronavirus Business Support Finder.
 By answering simple questions you will be shown what support you are entitled to.
 This can be found HERE.

 Local Councils will be administering the rate reliefs available to businesses, the retail, hospitality and leisure grants and small business grants.
 To find out what you need to do to access these grants please follow the below link to your local council:

 D2N2 Local Business needs survey – If you are running a business in Derby, Derbyshire, Nottingham or Nottinghamshire the D2N2 local enterprise partnership (LEP) want to hear from you.
 Your response will be a valuable resource to assist them and their wider partners in responding to issues faced by local businesses following the COVID-19/Coronavirus outbreak.
 It will help shape what support D2N2 can offer when the recovery phase begins.
 Please click the following link to take part in the survey.

 Derbyshire County Council have paused applications for their small business emergency relief fund, this is a £500 grant to business of 9 or less employees, and are working hard to process existing applications.
 We are in contact with the council applications team, if you would like to be notified should applications reopen please email email@example.com

 You may also claim the Business Interruption Loan, for more information please visit the British Business Bank webpage.

 You can also request extended payment terms from creditors or payment deferrals.

-If you are due an Apprenticeship incentive payment we are trying to make payments as quickly as possible, we are contacting businesses who are due a payment directly.
+If you are due an apprenticeship incentive payment we endeavour to make payments as quickly as possible, we are contacting businesses who are due payment directly.